cloudposse/docs/content/reference/stacks.md

     # ...
 ```

-In the above, we're able to utilize the default settings provided via the `s3-bucket` base component catalog, while also creating multiple instances of the same component and providing our own overrides.
+In the above example, we're able to utilize the default settings provided via the `s3-bucket` base component catalog, while also creating multiple instances of the same component and providing our own overrides.
 This enables maximum reuse of global component configuration.

 ## Terraform Workspace Names